lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

    an empty text file named input.lammps.
 Copy the following lines in it:

+..
+    For progressive learning, it would be better to use SPCE here.

 ..  code-block:: lammps
    :caption: *to be copied in pureH2O/input.lammps*